nrwl/nx/docs/shared/nx-plugin.md

 ## Testing your plugin

-One of the biggest benefits that the Nx Plugin package provides is support for E2E testing.
+One of the biggest benefits that the Nx Plugin package provides is support for E2E and unit testing.

 When the E2E app runs, a temporary E2E directory is created in the root of the workspace.
 This directory is a blank Nx workspace, and will have the plugin's built package installed locally.

 ### E2E Testing file

 When the plugin is generated, a test file is created in the `my-plugin-e2e` app.
-Inside this test file, there are already tests for making sure that the executor ran, checking if directories are created with the `--directory` option, and checking if tags are added to `nx.json`.
+Inside this test file, there are already tests for making sure that the executor ran, checking if directories are created with the `--directory` option, and checking if tags are added to the project configuration.

 We'll go over a few parts of a test file below: